Ganesha Ecosphere Ltd.

 NUMBER OF MEETINGS OF THE BOARD

-The details of the number of meetings of the Board held during the financial year2017-18 are given under the Corporate Governance Report.
+The details of the number of meetings of the Board held during thefinancial year 2018-19 are given under the Corporate Governance Report.

 COMPLIANCE WITH SECRETARIAL STANDARDS

-The Auditors' Report for the financial year 2017-18 does not contain any qualificationreservation or adverse remark.
+The Auditors' Report for the financial year 2018-19 does notcontain any qualification reservation or adverse remark. b.
+Secretarial Auditors

 RELATED PARTY TRANSACTIONS